Bsindra/rest_api_model/README.md

 # Rest Api Model

-A little Python project that publishes, using Ngrok, an ML model trained with Tensorflow and serialized with Pickle.
+Python application that publishes, using Flask and Ngrok, an ML model trained with Tensorflow and serialized with Pickle.

 The model predicts the chance of a certain customer buying a product, using Age and Salary as parameters, it was trained with an public dataset.